TheWidlarzGroup/react-native-video/DRM.md

 ### `certificateUrl`

-URL to fetch a valid certificatefor FairPlay.
+URL to fetch a valid certificate for FairPlay.

 Platforms: iOS